Cirkit Designer Logo

 Introduction

 The Adafruit PCF8574 I2C GPIO Expander Breakout (Part ID: 5545) is a versatile module designed to expand the number of digital input/output (GPIO) pins available to your microcontroller.
-It communicates via the I2C protocol, allowing you to control up to 8 additional GPIO pins with minimal wiring.
-This breakout is ideal for projects requiring more GPIOs than your microcontroller natively provides, such as controlling LEDs, reading button states, or interfacing with other digital devices.
+It communicates via the I2C protocol, allowing you to control up to 8 additional GPIO pins using only two microcontroller pins (SDA and SCL).
+This makes it an excellent choice for projects requiring multiple digital inputs or outputs, such as controlling LEDs, reading button states, or interfacing with sensors.

 Explore Projects Built with Adafruit PCF8574 I2C GPIO Expander Breakout